 There are some products for which we currently have no non-plastic alternatives -- cars, computers, phones and medical equipment for example.
 Hopefully these products, too, will soon be available in non-plastic materials.
 But for now it's critical that we stop buying everything plastic for which there are natural alternatives -- which is most of it.

 12 Natural Alternatives to Common Plastic Products.
-(And links for purchase.)

 1. Plastic totes (including synethic fabric): Better: Totes from cotton and other natural fibers.
 There are many options for bags made from cotton, jute and cotton mesh.